With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

 The brain is a very complicated organ.
-In fact, we have yet to learn everything there is to know about the brain.
-However, we do know that it is comprised of highly specialized cells called neurons.
+In fact, we know very little about the brain and its functioning.
+However, we do know it is comprised of highly specialized cells called neurons and that there are several different types of these cells.

 The most common way information is transmitted is through a single neuron electrically and then transmitted to the target cell chemically.
 The structure of neurons is designed for the most efficient transmission of these signals.